 Realizing the importance of recycling is the main motivation for people to recycle, and there is nothing more than cold hard data facts that can get people's attention and make them aware of the importance of recycling.

 There is another issue with the recycling process.
 The very system that made recycling easier is also leading to an inefficient recycling process.
-Single stream recycling, the process of mixing all of your recyclables together into one bin, has lead to increased recycling rates due to it's ease.
+Single-stream recycling, the process of mixing all of your recyclables together into one bin, has led to increased recycling rates due to its ease.
 However since the majority of people are unfamiliar with what exactly can and cannot be recycled, and the fact that there is no uniformity so different towns have different lists of what can be recycled there is a lot of waste ending up in the recycling stream.
-This waste, that cannot currently be recycled, puts a strain on the machines and staff that sort the materials.
+This waste, which cannot currently be recycled, puts a strain on the machines and staff that sort the materials.
 Leading to lower quality finished products as well as some recyclable material ending up in the landfill with the waste taken out of the recycling system.

 Besides raising awareness of recycling and contributing to recycling, it is also important to provide proper education to the next generation.
-Recycling is not a short term solution, but a long term goal which requires everyone in the society to contribute to this goal.
-The EPA also sets up the Reduce, Reuse, and Recycle program and provides the resources for students and educators.
-With such dedication towards the future education on the recycling, it is very likely that the recycling rate will continue on a rising trend.
+Recycling is not a short-term solution, but a long-term goal that requires everyone in society to contribute to this goal.
+The EPA also sets up the Reduce, Reuse, and Recycle program and provides resources for students and educators.
+With such dedication toward future education on recycling, it is very likely that the recycling rate will continue on a rising trend.
 One person's wasting behavior can cost more than another person's recycling behavior.
-Our goal is not only to contribute to recycling, but also to get more people to join us.
-Together we can achieve a zero waste goal.
+Our goal is not only to contribute to recycling but also to get more people to join us.
+Together we can achieve a zero-waste goal.

 What We Can Do to Further Improve Recycling Rates

 Understandably, the current situation and recycling rates can be frustrating.
-Yet, this could also be the motivation people need to engage more in the recycling process and contribute to make a real difference.
-This section will help you to understand the correct way to recycle and where and who you can consult with for help, if you have any questions regarding the recycling process.
+Yet, this could also be the motivation people need to engage more in the recycling process and contribute to making a real difference.
+This section will help you to understand the correct way to recycle and where and who you can consult for help if you have any questions regarding the recycling process.

 Reach out to your local government